cash flow forecast

 But like we say above, you can use this information to take preventative action by minimising expenses to maximise funds.

-why your invoice payment system is more complicated than it should be
+Why your invoice payment system is more complicated than it should be

 CASH FLOW FORECASTS: How can I do all of this in one click?